elastic/curator/README.rst

     "creation_date"!
 This implies that the index predates Elasticsearch v1.4.
     For safety, this index will be removed from the actionable list.

+It is also important to note that Curator 4 requires access to the ``/_cluster/state/metadata`` endpoint.
+Forks of Elasticsearch which do not support this endpoint (such as AWS ES, see #717) *will not* be able to use Curator version 4.

 Build Status
 ------------